hzz0024/hzz0024.github.io/_posts/2020/2021-02-10-DelBay_adult_analyses.markdown

 ### Downsampling

+- Steps

+1) Calculate the individual downsampling scale (p) for different relative coverages ratios (0.5x, 0.8x, 1x, 1.2x, and 1.5x relative to 2019 average realized coverage, 2.49).
+The different ratio settings should be useful for batch effect evaluation - done.
+2) Determine -setMaxDepth for each datasets - done.
+3) Call SNP for each 2020 challenge dataset with different coverage settings - done.
+4) Produce a global SNP list by checking the shared SNPs between 2020 (with different coverage settings) and 2019 datasets - done
+5) Calling SNP again using a global SNP list and a combined 2019 (both challenge and wild, n=331) & 2020 (with different coverage settings - 0.5x, 0.8x, 1x, 1.2x, and 1.5x ) dataset - done
+6) Perform PCA on combined datasets with different coverage settings - done
+7) Conclusion: it seems the relative converage below 1.5x could largely eliminate the batch effect.

 Tool used for downsampling: [https://gatk.broadinstitute.org/hc/en-us/articles/360037056792-DownsampleSam-Picard-#--RANDOM_SEED](https://gatk.broadinstitute.org/hc/en-us/articles/360037056792-DownsampleSam-Picard-#--RANDOM_SEED)

+Table 2.
+Summary of SNP depth for Angsd -setMaxDepth setting

 | Relative Coverage   | Mean | Deviation |  SD | Mean+3SD |
 |---------------------|------|-----------|-----|----------|